 Service Type: Other Service Service Name: Companion Services

+Agency

+Provider Type:

 DDP qualified service provider.

-Within 30 days of hire receive training in:
+Provider Qualifications

+License (specify):

-abuse reporting,
+- abuse reporting,

-incident reporting,
+- incident reporting,

-client confidentiality, and
+- client confidentiality, and

-any specialty training relating to the need of the member served, as outlined in the plan of care.
+- any specialty training relating to the need of the member served, as outlined in the plan of care.